"Precious footprints on our hearts that will never fade."

 The mama quotes rotate every seven days and shift in tone as you move through the seasons — earlier weeks carry the rawness of early grief, later weeks lean more toward endurance and hope.

-Every verse in this portal was hand-selected for your specific situation.
-Not generic grief verses.
-Verses about infant loss, about a mother's strength, about God being near to the brokenhearted, about eternal reunion, about a body healing, about endurance in the long middle.
-Cole went through the Bible looking for the verses that could speak directly to you.
+Every verse was selected specifically for your situation — not generic grief verses.
+Verses about infant loss, a mother's strength, God's nearness to the brokenhearted, eternal reunion, physical healing, and endurance in the long middle.
+Cole directed his AI agent with your specific circumstances so it could identify the verses that would speak most directly to you.
 The ones that made the cut are the ones that earned their place.

-Each of the 31 Proverbs chapters has a written takeaway that connects the chapter to what you are going through.
-These were written specifically for a grieving, recovering mother — not for a general audience.
+Each of the 31 Proverbs chapters has a written takeaway connecting the chapter to what you are going through — generated through Cole's framework, specifically for a grieving, recovering mother, not a general audience.
 When you tap a Proverbs card, you read the full chapter and a pastoral note written in the voice of Pastor Josh Howerton of Lakepointe Church, applied directly to your season of grief and recovery.

-All 90 devotional entries were written from scratch, specifically for you.
+All 90 devotional entries were generated through Cole's content framework, built specifically around your situation.
 They move through four seasons: Stillness, Grief, Endurance, and Returning.
 Each entry has a scripture, an anchor truth, permission language that releases you from guilt, a gentle reflection question, a physical recovery reminder, and a closing line.
-None of them were written for a general grief audience.
-They were written for Allie Elliott, a nurse and mother and woman of faith, recovering from a traumatic accident while grieving the loss of Ryker and carrying Bryleigh in her heart alongside him.
+None of it was written for a general grief audience.
+All of it was shaped around Allie Elliott — a nurse, a mother, a woman of faith, recovering from a traumatic accident while grieving Ryker and carrying Bryleigh and Mama Velda in her heart.

 Ryan carries more than enough already.
-He is running a business, tending the land, raising the kids, and showing up for you every day.
-Cole wrote all 90 of his daily notes so Ryan does not have to carry this too.
-They were written to sound like Ryan — blue collar, few words, real warmth underneath.
+Cole generated all 90 daily notes using his AI agent so Ryan does not have to carry this too.
+They were shaped to sound like Ryan — blue collar, few words, real warmth underneath.
 Nothing flowery.
 Nothing that puts pressure on you.
 Just a husband showing up in a sentence or two, every day, because he loves you.

-The letters were written as a starting point — from Ryan, from the land, from Mimi and Papa, from your own body, and one written as if from Ryan directly to Ryker and Bryleigh.
-Some of them are placeholders Ryan or family can personalize.
-Some of them are complete as written.
-They are meant to be opened in specific moments: the nights that are too quiet, the days the guilt hits hardest, the day you take your first steps again.
+The letters were generated through Cole's framework as starting points — from Ryan, from the land, from Mimi and Papa, from your own body, and one from Ryan to Ryker, Bryleigh, and Mama Velda.
+Some are placeholders Ryan or family can personalize.
+Some are complete as written.
+Each one is meant for a specific kind of moment: the nights that are too quiet, the days the guilt hits hardest, the day you take your first steps again.

 Because you deserved something that meets you exactly where you are.

 This portal will be here as long as you need it.
-There are 90 days of content, but nothing stops you from cycling back through it.
 The seasons repeat.
 The scripture keeps rotating.
 Ryan's notes keep coming.
-Ryker and Bryleigh's page never goes anywhere.
+Ryker, Bryleigh, and Mama Velda's page never goes anywhere.

 You are loved by more people than you know, in more ways than you can see right now.
 This is just one of them made visible.